personalcomputer/sql_api_framework_poc/README.md

 ## Introduction

 I have noticed a proliferation of new specialized query languages + web based protocols gaining traction in the last few years, especially GraphQL.
-However, when reviewing them and what developers praise about them, I started fear that they are all redundant re-engineering that could have been solved by using the venerable SQL (but where is the money in promoting something that already exists, of course?)
+However, when reviewing them and what developers praise about them, I became suspicious that they are largely redundant re-engineering that could have been solved by using the venerable and boring SQL.

-In order to better understand the usecases and to quell my suspicion, I made this experimental POC for what a SQL-based API framework for backend service development based on an HTTP transport layer would look like.
+In order to better understand the usecases and to check my suspicion, I made this experimental POC for what a SQL-based API framework for backend service development based on an HTTP transport layer would look like.

 ## Examples
 #### Query a List of TODOs